Self-Published | 2017

 It goes something like this: someone is murdered, but the female main character spends an inordinate amount of time thinking about her nipples or how her breasts feel today.
 Or, there is an important lead to be followed that should require a measured, professional response, but the main character would rather spend her time on a date, contemplating her tingling vagina.

 I cannot stress this enough to male writers: This is not how women behave or think, and you do us a disservice by creating female characters who are primarily sexually obsessive instead of full, whole people with a hundred other things on their minds that has nothing to do with the dicks in the room.
-Even if the main character is an inexperienced 24-year-old who just wants to fuck someone for once – but that storyline is better suited to a teen comedy or a Pornhub feature.
+Even if the main character is an inexperienced 24-year-old who just wants to fuck someone for once – that storyline is better suited to a teen comedy or a Pornhub feature.
 Not crime fiction.

 If you’re going to write an erotic novel, totally fine.
 But if you’re trying to create a police procedural with a strong female lead, stop talking about what’s happening between her legs every time a male character smiles at her.